core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 ###Minimum Evaluation Period (c.epmin) {#epmin}

-When present, the minimum evaluation period indicates the minimum time, in seconds, the client recommends to the server to wait between two consecutive measurements of the conditions of a resource since the client has no interest in the server doing more frequent measurements.
-When the minimum evaluation period expires after the previous measurement, the server MAY immediately perform a new measurement.
+When present, Minimum Evaluation Period indicates the minimum time, in seconds, the client recommends to the server to wait between two consecutive evaluations of the conditions of a resource since the client has no interest in the server doing more frequent evaluations.
+When the value of Minimum Evaluation Period expires after the previous evaluation, the server MAY immediately perform a new evaluation.
 In the absence of this parameter, the minimum evaluation period is not defined and thus not used by the server.
-The server MAY use "c.pmin", if defined, as a guidance on the desired measurement cadence.
-The minimum evaluation period MUST be greater than zero otherwise the receiver MUST return a CoAP error code 4.00 "Bad Request" (or equivalent).
+The server MAY use "c.pmin", if defined, as a guidance on the desired evaluation cadence.
+Minimum Evaluation Period MUST be greater than zero, otherwise the receiver MUST return a CoAP error code 4.00 "Bad Request" (or equivalent).

 ###Maximum Evaluation Period (c.epmax) {#epmax}